Wall St Week Ahead-Disney report to shine spotlight on streaming war

 The S&P 500 communication services index has increased 20% so far in 2019, beating the S&P 500's 17% gain and all but two of 11 sectors - technology and real estate.
 That strong performance is in large part thanks to a recovery by Facebook Inc , as investors bet that the world's largest social network will keep growing, even as it faces regulatory hurdles.

-Netflix's stock has sunk 14% since it reported on July 17 that it unexpectedly lost U.S. subscribers, rattling investors already worried about the upcoming launch of Disney's streaming service.
+Netflix's stock has sunk 14% since it reported on July 17 that it unexpectedly lost U.S. subscribers in the second quarter, rattling investors already worried about the upcoming launch of Disney's streaming service.

 Disney's family-friendly Disney+, set to launch on Nov.
 12 with a slate of new and classic TV shows and movies, is viewed as the most dangerous threat to Netflix.
 Disney's shares hit a record high on Monday and have surged 28% this year.